Red Lodge in Carbon County, Montana — The American West (Mountains)

 Topics.
 This historical marker is listed in this topic list: Notable Events.
 A significant historical month for this entry is September 1864.

 Location.
 45° 11.222′ N, 109° 14.83′ W. Marker is in Red Lodge, Montana, in Carbon County.
-Marker is at the intersection of North Broadway Avenue (U.S. 212) and 11th Street, on the right when traveling south on North Broadway Avenue.
+It is at the intersection of North Broadway Avenue (U.S. 212) and 11th Street, on the right when traveling south on North Broadway Avenue.
 Touch for map.
 Marker is in this post office area: Red Lodge MT 59068, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pollard Hotel (a few steps from this marker); Iarussi Building (within shouting distance of this marker); Marino and Blackburn Building (within shouting distance of this marker); The Iris Theater (within shouting distance of this marker); Picket Block (within shouting distance of this marker); Alcazar (Star) Theater (within shouting distance of this marker); Charles Antilla Building (about 300 feet away, measured in a direct line); W. A. Talmage Company Hardware (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Pollard Hotel (a few steps from this marker); Iarussi Building (within shouting distance of this marker); Marino and Blackburn Building (within shouting distance of this marker); The Iris Theater (within shouting distance of this marker); Picket Block (within shouting distance of this marker); Alcazar (Star) Theater (within shouting distance of this marker); Charles Antilla Building (about 300 feet away, measured in a direct line); W. A. Talmage Company Hardware (about 300 feet away).
 Touch for a list and map of all markers in Red Lodge.

 Also see . . .
 Red Lodge, Montana - Gateway to Yellowstone Park.
 (Submitted on August 1, 2011, by Bernard Fisher of Richmond, Virginia.)